F5-use-cases/f5-rs-docs/docs/solutions/devsecops/module2/lab1.rst

 .. code-block:: terminal

    git checkout master
-   git merge -m "enabled login password encryption"
+   git merge dev -m "enabled login password encryption"

 the merge will trigger a job in jenkins that's configured to monitor this repo - 'Push waf policy', open the f5-rs-app2-prd folder and navigate to the 'service deployment pipeline' , you should see the jobs running in up to a minute.